 South Carolina's Bald Eagles - Biology

 Bald eagles in South Carolina return to the same nesting territory year after year in the fall.
-Egg laying generally occurs in December but ranges from late October to March.
+Egg laying generally occurs in December but ranges from November to March.
 Clutch sizes range from one to three eggs.
 Incubation occurs for 5 weeks by both sexes and young remain in the nest for 10 to 12 weeks after hatching.
-After fledging, young birds will remain in the territory and dependent upon the adults for food for approximately 6 weeks.
-The entire breeding cycle is about six months.
+After fledging, young birds will remain in the territory and dependent upon the adults for food for approximately 4 weeks.
+During this roosting period parents will bring food to the nest.
+The entire breeding cycle is about 7 months.

 If one of the adult pair dies, the remaining mate will stay in the territory and recruit a new mate.

 Bald eagles select large trees with an open limb structure for nesting and are usually located on the forest/marsh ecotone within one km (0.62 miles) of open water.

 Large trees allow for stick nests that are 4 to 6 feet in diameter and 3 feet tall to be supported for many years without falling.
 This nest size may also reduce fratricide or premature fledging.
 The open limb structure provides easy access and a clear view of foraging habitat.
 Nesting habitats initially selected by eagles usually have limited disturbance, although eagles are showing remarkable adaptability when confronted with moderate habitat alterations, often due to expanded development in established territories.
 Seventy-nine percent of eagle nests are in live pine trees.
 Eagles also nest in live cypress and dead trees.